ayushsinghania/CS7IS3-IR-Lucene-Based-Search-Engine/README.md

 - Open Terminal/Command Prompt on you PC/MAC/Linux System
 - Copy the commands present below one at a time
+- Note: This project uses the new version of the QRel file named as **cranqrelnew**

 ## How to access our AWS instance:
   ```sh